 If you’ve worked at a larger Canadian company for any period of your career, chances are you have a workplace pension plan that you can draw on for when you retire.

-The pension amount you can receive will vary widely, and depends on factors such as your income, length that you worked at the company, and performance of the pension investments.
+The pension amount you can receive will vary widely and depends on factors such as your income, the length that you worked at the company, and the performance of the pension investments.

 There are two main types of workplace pension plans you can receive:

 Type 1: Defined Contribution Pension Plan (DCPP – More Common Today)

 The way this plan in Canada works is that you make contributions to the DCPP while you work for your company.